Welcome to the Island Public School!

 Are students allowed out on the deck of the ferry?

-- No. All students are inside the cabins until escorted out by the Student Travel Safety Assistants.
+- No. All students are inside the cabins under the supervision of their Student Travel Safety Assistants.